 None of us are strangers to debates regarding the King.
-Undoubtedly, the most common NBA discussion of the 21st century is who is better, Lebron James or Micheal Jordan.
+Undoubtedly, the most common NBA discussion of the 21st century is who is better, LeBron James or Michael Jordan.
 While I have no doubt that there will always be arguments over who is the greatest basketball player of all time, there is something else much more relative to the 2019 season that we must discuss.

-Although the Lakers are currently dropping games because of Lebron’s absence, his injury has forced other players to step up and play a bigger role.
-Prior to Lebron getting hurt, it was clear from watching any Lakers game that he was in charge.
-Players were skeptical of making their own plays and looked to him to be the main producer, both offensively and defensively.
+Although the Lakers are currently dropping games because of LeBron’s absence, his injury has forced other players to step up and play a more prominent role.
+Prior to LeBron getting hurt, it was clear from watching any Lakers game that he was in charge.
+Players were skeptical of making their own plays and looked to him to be the leading producer, both offensively and defensively.
 However, since he has been out, we have seen a much more impressive role come out of many of the Lakers’ players, including Lonzo Ball, Kyle Kuzma, Brandon Ingram, Kentavious Caldwell-Pope and JaVale McGee.
-The performances from all of these players have been exponentially better in the Lakers’ past eight games, simply because the team needed everyone to step up in order to compensate for the influence that Lebron typically would have on the court.
+The performances from all of these players have been exponentially better in the Lakers’ past eight games, simply because the team needed everyone to step up in order to compensate for the influence that LeBron typically would have on the court.

-That being said, I am in no way saying that Lebron being injured makes the Lakers better right now.
+That being said, I am in no way saying that LeBron being injured makes the Lakers better right now.
 Everyone in their right mind would have to agree that including arguably the greatest player of all time on a roster would help improve it.
 What I am stating is this.
-Since Lebron got hurt, his teammates have had to step up in order to make sure that his absence did not cause them to fall behind detrimentally.
+Since LeBron got hurt, his teammates have had to step up in order to make sure that his absence did not cause them to fall behind detrimentally.
 As a result, the members of the Lakers roster have gained more confidence, motivation and overall experience on the court.
 They managed to show, not only to the world, but to themselves, that they are still capable of winning games and competing in the NBA, even without James.
-That makes me very excited to see what the Lakers are like, when Lebron returns.
+That makes me very excited to see what the Lakers will be like when LeBron returns.